dfinity/examples/motoko/defi/README.md

 ### Address already in use

-This is probably due to an orphant `dfx` instance.
-Find the PID of the orphant dfx instance
+This is probably due to an orphan `dfx` instance.
+Find the PID of the orphan dfx instance

 ```
 ps -xa | grep dfx